splunk-soar-connectors/msgraphforoffice365/release_notes/unreleased.md

 **Unreleased**
-* Updated documentation for required permissions [PAPP-35589] and 'Run Query' action [PAPP-35443]
+* Updated documentation for permissions, Run Query action [PAPP-35443], Test Connectivity flows, and asset configuration with clearer, user-friendly steps [PAPP-36676]
+* Added new references and important details on authentication and API behavior